MicrosoftDocs/power-pages-docs/power-pages-docs/configure/search/overview.md

 - Any change can take up to 30 minutes to be reflected in a portal search.
 However, 95 percent of the changes will be updated within 15 minutes.
 If attachments are involved, it can take longer depending on the size of the attachment.

 - it's advisable to rebuild the full index manually after performing a bulk data migration or bulk updates to records within a short span of time.
-For details, see [Rebuild full search index](#rebuild-full-search-index).
+For details, see [Rebuild the search index](additional-tables.md#step-6-rebuild-the-search-index).

 ## Rebuild full search index